saeedNW/arch-linux-installation/applications/installation_guide.md

 ```

 This command installs the qBittorrent package from the official Arch Linux repositories.
 Once installed, you can launch qBittorrent from your system's application menu.

+You have the option to either update the interface according to your preferences or download and apply a [preset](https://draculatheme.com/qbittorrent) configuration.

 ## Installing OBS Studio